 How To Reinstall NVIDIA Drivers

 In the upper left corner of the tab, you should see a notification that you have the latest drivers installed and the specific version of the driver immediately below it.
-To the right of the driver’s name, you will see three dots indicating additional options.
+To the right of the driver’s designation, you will see three dots indicating additional options.

 When you click on them, you will be given the choice to reinstall the drivers.